Intervention

 Tier 2

-At this time, it’s important to determine if Tier 2 interventions are still right for the student, and if so, whether new Tier 2 interventions should be established.
-If the student needs more intensive assistance, however, it may be necessary to move towards Tier 3.
+After a few weeks, students should be reassessed to determine whether the Tier 2 interventions are making a positive difference.
+At this time, its important to determine if Tier 2 interventions are still right for the student, and if so, whether new Tier 2 interventions should be established.
+If the student needs more intensive assistance, however, it may be necessary to move to Tier 3.

 Tier 3